FuncSherl/ThreeKK/README.md

 ## 消息格式
 1. 'heartbeat' msg
-	--no information to trans, but to check link status, reply matters
+	no information to trans, but to check link status, reply matters
 2. 'playcard' msg
 	test
 3. gamestart msg:
-	--start seg means the id given to this client, which used to identity if the other order is from yourself
+	start seg means the id given to this client, which used to identity if the other order is from yourself
 4. pickhero msg:
-	--for client, the third seg means heroes for select, for server, the third seg means hero selected; the third seg forms like:[heroid1, heroid2...]
+	for client, the third seg means heroes for s